Introduction to Create Tables in HTML

 - The <table> tag is used to create a table.

-- In HTML a table is considered as a group of rows containing each a group of cells.
+- In HTML, a table is considered as a group of rows containing each group of cells.

 - There can be many columns in a row.

-- If we build HTML tables without any styles or attributes in browser it will be displayed without any border.
+- If we build HTML tables without any styles or attributes in the browser, they will be displayed without any border.

 - Table tag : <TABLE> </TABLE>